clchiou/garage/shipyard2/docs/build-process.md

 * The application pod is builder pod without the build-time data.

-To run a builder pod (and build an application image), you need at least two images: base and builder-base (which are built by the bootstrap command of the builder).
+To run a builder pod (and build an application image), you need at least two images: base and base-builder (which are built by the bootstrap command of the builder).
 On top of that, you may use intermediate builder images to save you time from rebuilding stuff.
 The build process starts with these images, and builds application data in-place.